shw3512/shw3512.github.io/teach/cysec-g30/index.md

 - The stranger
     - The stranger is (allegedly) an employee at Microsoft
         - How might you verify this?
-    - The file is a security update whose SHA-1 and SHA-256 checksums agree with those on Microsoft's website
+    - The file is a security update whose checksums agree with those on Microsoft's website

 ### Frameworks